polina-munoz/stripe-sessions-2018/keynote.md

 - security and privacy infrastructure
 - industry leading availability
 - 1,300 people
-- 4 global feature/eng hubs: SF, Seattle, Singapore, Dublin
+- 1 product HQ is going to turn into 4 global product/eng hubs: SF, Seattle, Singapore, Dublin
+- They want to build their product physically close to markets they want to focus on.

 New interesting features: